 Coming back to Villaflor - this is a typical cycling village - it consists of several houses, a store that is classically open at random hours, a gas station where you can buy the same only more expensive, but which is still open and a cafe where you can stop for a coffee break and make selfie on a fejsa.
 There are at least a few people with bicycles regularly at the weekend.

-The mascara is coming up, it does not come down.
-Let's be honest to get her downhave balls, hands and brake pads made of steel.
+Masca comes up, doesn't come down.
+Let's be honest, you need to take her down have balls, hands and brake pads made of steel.

 On the way, we pass the village of Tanque Bajo, from which the view on 9 dives looks like in the picture below and instead of rushing down, as usual, we stand and weave:

-The average adventure with Masca looks something like this: after 12 kilometers of a magnificent view of the driveway on the perfect asphalt roads and winding roads, you land on the top.
-People are drinking coffee looking down, you are dressing with one hand, the other is looking at the surrounding views;): the neighboring island, green mountains, streamers ...
-You look at Garmin to view the profile and estimate how long you will come down and disagree.
-You turn away, you leave, and the profile in front of you goes beyond the ceiling.
-Something broke down again - normal, the 810 shines several times during the week.
-A moment later you know Masca segment, 4 kilometers with 11% slope.
-On the way, 300 meters with an average of 30% - you can drive only thanks to numerous turns - we tap on the outer edges.
+The average adventure with Masca looks something like this: after 12 kilometers of spectacular driveway on perfect asphalt roads and winding roads you land on top.
+People drink coffee looking down, you dress with one hand, you look at the surrounding views with one hand;): the neighboring island, green mountains, streamers ...
+You look at Garmin to see the profile and estimate how long you will ride and something disagrees.
+You move away, you move away, and the profile in front of you still goes beyond the ceiling.
+Again, something broke - normal, 810 we bushes several times a week.
+A moment later you already know the Masca segment, 4 kilometers with 11% slope.
+Along the way, 300 meters with an average of 30% - you can drive up only thanks to numerous turns - we snake on the outer edges.

-What we see can not be described in words.
-In my opinion, Stelvio is hiding.
-Photos will not give you advice - they would have to be panoramas.
-At the top of the wall on which you can sit up and contemplate.
+What we see cannot be described in words.
+I think Stelvio is hiding.
+Photos won't do it - they would have to be panoramas.
+At the top there is a wall on which you can sit and contemplate.
 If you ever wondered if shields on the road are an amateur, I invite you there.

 Someone asked where in the following days Jacek disappeared.
 This picture dispels doubts